Monika-81/wanderlust-p5/README.md

 ### **Deployment**

-The project was deployed to **Heroku** from **GitPod** using two heroku apps for each GitPod repository:
+The project was deployed to **Heroku** from **GitPod**:
 - After creating an account or logging in to an existing one on Heroku, click the "New" button on the right hand side of the 'Personal' menu.
 - Choose the option 'Create new app' and then choose a unique name for your application and the right region.
 Then click 'Create New App'.
-- Next you need to add buildpacks and create config vars, this is utterly **important** to have done before you deploy your app!

-    - Then add config vars by clicking 'Reveal Config Vars' for both the API and Front-end app.
-    - If you need additional config vars, for example 'secret key', 'database urls' etc they need to be set here as well.

 - Now it's time to deploy the app.
-Go back to the top of the page and click "Deploy".
+Go to the top of the page and click "Deploy".
 - Choose a deployment method, I used GitHub since my repository is located on GitHub.
 - Scroll down to 'Connect to GitHub' and search for your project.
 Make sure you are connected to the right GitHub account.
 Click 'Connect'.
 - Keep scrolling downwards, now you can choose between Automatic Deployment or Manual Deployment.
 I choose Manual first, until the app was properly deployed and a link to the app was visual.
 Then I choose to enable automatic deployment for smoother testing.